ronakg/awesome-flickr-gallery-plugin/README.txt

 Make sure you add the shortcode [AFG_gallery] to your post or page where you want to load the gallery.
 This code is case-sensitive.

+== Upgrade Notice ==

+= 1.1.0 =
+Added page navigation feature in this release.
+Now there is a page navigation links at the bottom of the gallery, so that users can go through all your photos.

 == Screenshots ==

 1. Awesome Flickr Gallery Settings page